OsuraHansaja/Origin-eSports-CRM/README.md

 ## Features

 - **Fan Management**: Keep track of fans, their interests, and engagement.
+- **News and Updates**: Post and share the latest news and content with fans.
+- **Team Pages**: Showcase information about your esports teams.
+- **Forums and Discussions**: Engage with fans through interactive forums.
 - **Merchandise Shop**: Sell and manage esports merchandise.
-- **Forums and Discussions**: Engage with fans through interactive forums.
-- **Team Pages**: Showcase information about your esports teams.
-- **News and Updates**: Post and share the latest news and content with fans.
+- **Shoping Cart**: Buy and save esports merchandise into personal carts.
 - **Sponsor Management**: Highlight team sponsors and their contributions.

 ---